 The most common example of this is adding milk to tea, which is a customary practice in some countries.

 For example, one study assessed three different measures of antioxidant capacity in tea.
-One test found that adding milk protein to tea reduced its antioxidant capacity by 11–27% (7).
+One test found that adding casein, a milk protein, to tea reduced its antioxidant capacity by 11–27% (

 Interestingly, similar results have been found with coffee, chocolate and blueberries, despite the fact that they don’t contain the same types of antioxidants.

 Most evidence points to the fact that milk decreases the antioxidant capacity of some foods and beverages.
 However, the research is too conflicting to be sure.

 Additionally, whether milk affects the health benefits of antioxidant foods and drinks, such as a decreased risk of heart disease, is not clear.

 Some research has shown that mixing milk with antioxidant-rich foods and beverages may reduce or block their ability to fight free radicals.
 However, the evidence is too conflicting to say for sure.